-These records were created by Victorian public hospitals.
-Many of the hospitals are now closed.
-We have fewer records for hospitals that are currently operating, as some records will still be in the hospital’s custody.
+These records were created by Victorian public hospitals, some of which are now closed.
+Note that we may have fewer records from hospitals that are currently operating, as some records will still be in the hospital’s custody.

 Once you have found records of interest to you, order them online and then view in our Reading Room.